amphoradata/amphoradata.github.io/docs/SDKs/python-upload-file.md

 amphora = client.get_amphora(amphora_id) # gets a reference to the Amphora print(amphora.metadata)
 ```
-> Make sure you're authenticating your api client, as shown in [the getting started with Python page](./python-getting-started)

 ## Other code to get you started
 You can get code to get you started [here](https://github.com/amphoradata/samples/blob/master/generic_templates/Push_a_file.py) and [here](https://github.com/amphoradata/samples/blob/master/generic_templates/Pull_a_file.py)